 Ranny Starnes

-Ranny Starnes is the co-owner and head chocolatier at Chocobella in Florence, SC.
+Ranny Starnes is the co-owner and head chocolatier at Choco Bella in Florence, SC.
 She develops and designs new chocolate bonbon flavors and makes them by hand with her team.

 About

 “My family owned a restaurant growing up, so I have been in the food and beverage business since I was born,” Ranny Starnes says.
-“I would have to go to work with my parents at, y’know, age three, age four, and like, hang out at the restaurant.
+“I would have to go to work with my parents at, now, age three, age four, and like, hang out at the restaurant.
 That’s what we did.
 So, I knew that food was definitely going to be something that I really enjoyed.
 I loved it.”

 Starnes majored in hospitality management and got the restaurant management job she wanted while she was still in school.
 After college, she moved to Pennsylvania to be near her brother and ran a deli with him while also working at Starbucks part-time.
 They decided to move back down to South Carolina, where Starnes became a Starbucks store manager and trainer in Florence.
 She took those skills to Dolce Vita, a wine and chocolate bar in downtown Florence, where she met their chocolatier and her current business partner.
 She began teaching herself how to make colored bonbons while also attending professional chocolate school Ecole Chocolat before opening her own business.
 Starnes’ interest in making chocolate was sparked by the owner of Dolce Vita, Dr. John Keith.